Ellembelle District Census Implementation Committee Inaugurated

 The Census Night which is slated for 28 June 2020, is to count each person and structure the geographical space of Ghana.

-Inaugurating the eight-member committee at Nkroful, the District Chief Executive (DCE) Mr. Kwasi Bonzo thanked the committee for their commitment to the task and charged them to work hard to achieve their target.
+Inaugurating the eight-member committee at Nkroful, the District Chief Executive (DCE) Mr. Kwasi Bonzo thanked the ommittee for their commitment to the task and charged them to work hard to achieve their target.

 He urged them to liaise with the field officers and appealed to the indigenes of Ellembelle to ensure that every person in the District was counted.